jenkinsci/role-strategy-plugin/docs/MACROS.md

 * `@BuildableJob` - checks if the job is buildable
 * `@Folder` - checks if the item is a folder
-* `@ContainedInView` - Grants permission to all jobs contained in a ListView.
-Pass the views as parameters to the macro.
-Prepend with the folder name if the view is below a folder.
+* `@ContainedInView` - Access items that are added to a ListView.
+Specify the views as parameter to the macro, e.g. `@ContainedInView(view1, view2)`.
-Views with "," in the name are not supported as the "," would be interpreted as separator for views.
+  Prepend the folder name if the view is in a folder, e.g. `@ContainedInView(folder/view1)`.
+To access views inside a folder, access to the folder itself is required.
+  When enabling the *Recurse in subfolders* option, make sure to also check the folders themselves for which you add items.

+  NestedView plugin is not supported currently as this allows to create ambiguous names for views.

   View names are case sensitive.

 * Macros for integration with [Ownership Plugin](https://plugins.jenkins.io/ownership).
   See [Ownership-based Security](https://github.com/jenkinsci/ownership-plugin/blob/master/doc/OwnershipBasedSecurity.md)